CyberFlameGO/svnpython/Doc/library/multiprocessing.rst

       Roughly, a process object is alive from the moment the :meth:`start` method returns until the child process terminates.

+   .. attribute:: Process.daemon

+      Return the process's daemon flag., this is a boolean.

-   .. attribute:: daemon
+   .. attribute:: Process.daemon = daemonic

-      The process's daemon flag, a Boolean value.
+      Set the process's daemon flag to the Boolean value *daemonic*.
 This must be called before :meth:`start` is called.

       The initial value is inherited from the creating process.